 A significant increase in applications for the Work Exemption Program has been seen since the creation of WEP in spring 2009.
 Unfortunately, it is not possible to award all applicants with a Work Exemption Program grant and selection for the program is competitive.
-The Work Exemption Program committee includes administrators from both Columbia College and Columbia Engineering, as well as staff from student services, student affairs, and academic affairs offices on-campus.
+The Work Exemption Program committee includes administrators from both Columbia College and the School of Engineering and Applied Science, as well as staff from student services, student affairs, and academic affairs offices on-campus.
 Decisions are made by the complete committee who look for applicants to present a compelling case for a substantive internship, research, or community service opportunity which demonstrates the synergy between their academic coursework, personal interests, and professional goals.

 To be competitive for the program students should also pay attention to all program requirements and application deadlines and make sure that all parts of the application and all required supporting documents are submitted by the deadline.
 Failure to submit all documents by application deadlines will impact an applicant's competitiveness for the program.